Roskilde Collab

 Open house

-The house will be part of a unique context with a history that dates to industrial times.
+The house is part of a unique context with a history that dates to industrial times.
 Back then, the area was characterized by concrete and large warehouses.
 Our competition proposal for Roskilde Collab interacts with this larger historical narrative.
 In our work, we have discussed sustainable development within today’s industrial construction and what the translation of this would look like.
 The unifying industrial frame will release a common potential and a clear vision.
 It will form one house to three ‘owners’ and a diversity of users.
 The large scale of the industrial hall and its characteristic structure have through time proven themselves well-suited to a broad range of activities.
 From music venue to dining hall, office, and exhibition space, the industrial hall proves again and again that it – with its generous height, width, and flexibility – is one of the most robust and characterful typologies.

 We decided that the building should also contain the narrative of progressive collaborators.
 Therefore, we wanted the main constructions to be made of wood as a modern take on an industrial hall.
 We have used concrete in the halls to accommodate acoustic demands and ensure that the intended use of the house is not in conflict with housemates or neighbors.
 It is an honest yet characterful building that reflects its content and that is accommodating toward new wishes and experiments.